godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

 Part Overview
 -------------

-In this part we will be adding health pickups, ammo pickups, targets we can destoy, add support for joypads, and add the ability to change weapons with the scroll wheel.
+In this part we will be adding health pick ups, ammo pick ups, targets we can destroy, add support for joypads, and add the ability to change weapons with the scroll wheel.

 .. image:: img/FinishedTutorialPicture.png

-While this part may not be the most interesting, it is very important.
-Having a clean and modular code base allows us to build more complex behaviour in the future.
+.. error:: TODO: Update this image

 .. note:: You are assumed to have finished :ref:`doc_fps_tutorial_part_three` before moving on to this part of the tutorial.